Make an appointment by phone

 Surgeon and Anesthesiologist Satisfaction Found to be an Unreliable Indicator of Patient Satisfaction during Ocular Surgery

 BOSTON - New research findings suggest that providers are poor predictors of patient satisfaction with anesthesia and perioperative comfort.
 Published in

 Black and Hispanic Patients Treated for Retinal Detachment with Surgery had Worse Vision Results than White Patients

 BOSTON – New research from Boston Medical Center found that Black and Hispanics patients treated with surgery for retinal detachment had worse vision results than white…

 Residency and Fellowship Information

-The Department of Ophthalmology at Boston Medical Center is affiliated with the Boston University School of Medicine (BUSM).
-To learn about our post-graduate education programs, please visit the Ophthalmology section of the BUSM website.
+The Department of Ophthalmology at Boston Medical Center is affiliated with the Boston University Chobanian & Avedisian School of Medicine.
+To learn about our post-graduate education programs, please visit the Ophthalmology section of the Boston University Chobanian & Avedisian School of Medicine website.